 As you all know we are currently testing and revealing new stuff present in Windows 8 recently released by Microsoft.

 We have found many secret stuff in Windows 8 which can be found at following link:

-If you can remember we have also shared a hidden secret trick in past which allows you to get a hidden option "Exit Explorer" in Windows Vista and 7 Start Menu.
-Check out following article for more information:
+If you can remember we have also shared a hidden secret trick in past which allows you to get a hidden option "Exit Explorer" in Windows Vista and Windows 7 Start Menu.
+Check out following articles for more information:

 Now Microsoft has removed start menu from Windows 8 so you can't use the trick given in above mentioned article but no need to worry.
 Microsoft has added the same option in Windows 8 Taskbar.